kamni/nodonuts/README.md

 * DISPLAY_TERMS_AND_CONDITIONS: Set to False if you don't want the a terms page
 * DISPLAY_PRIVACY_POLICY: Set to False if you don't want a privacy policy page

+NOTE: The terms and privacy policy pages are incomplete.
+You will need to add your own text for these pages depending on your site's needs.

 Depending on your server, you may need to restart it in order for the new settings to take effect.